os-fpga/1st-CLaaS/README.md

   1. The Web Cient displays the image.

+# Directory Structure

+  - `framework`: The generic infrastructure for hardware-accelerated web applications.
+    - `client`: Client library.
+    - `webserver`: Python web server application.
+    - `host`: OpenCL/C++ host application framework.
+    - `fpga`: FPGA framework, including Verilog/TLV source code.
+    - `f1`: Specific to Amazon F1.
+  - `apps`: Hardware-accelerated web applications utilizing the framework.
+    - _app_
+      - `client`
+      - `webserver`
+      - `host`
+      - `fpga`: FPGA kernel, including Verilog/TLV source code.
+        - `scripts`: Utility scripts needed to create a Vivado RTL project that holds all the configurations (e.g. # AXI master ports, # scalar arguments, # arguments) for the hardware.
+      - `build`
+        - `Makefile`
+      - `out`: The target directory for build results, including the client, webserver, host application, and FPGA images.
+(This folder is not committed with the repository.)
+      - `prebuilt`: Prebuilt client, webserver, host application, and/or FPGA images.
+These may be committed for convenience so users can run new installations without lengthy builds.
+    - _(specific apps)_
+    - `echo`: A template application that simply echoes data on a websocket
+      - `client`
+      - `host`
+      - `fpga`
+      - `build`
+        - `Makefile`
+    - `mandelbrot`
+      - `client`
+      - `webserver`
+      - `host`
+      - `fpga`
+      - `build`
+        - `Makefile`

-# Project Setup
+# Project Setup Overview

+Setup for AWS F1 and building from scratch is a very lengthy process.
+Optional instructions are provided to get the Mandelbrot application up and running on a local Linux machine without FPGA acceleration.
+Furthermore, to run with FPGA acceleration, prebuilt images are provided to initially bypass the lengthy builds.

-To get up and running from source code, you will need to:
+As a preview of the complete process, to get up and running from source code with FPGA acceleration, you will need to:
   - Get an AWS account with access to F1 instances.
+This is a lengthy process requiring a few days to get approval from Amazon.
   - Launch a "Build Instance" on which to compile the OpenCL, Verilog, and Transaction-Level Verilog source code into an FPGA image.
   - Launch an "F1 Server Instance" on which to run: the web server, the Host Application, and the FPGA programmed with the image you created on the Build Instance.
   - Open the Web Application in a local web browser (or host it on a web server) and connect to the running Web Server.

+(Keep in mind, there is a far more substantial world of hurt that this infrastructure is saving you.)

 Note that F1 machines are powerful and expensive.
 Compilations take several hours and require a sizable Build Instance which can cost a few dollars per compilation.
 F1 machines cost about $1.50/hr, so it is not practical to keep a server up and running for extended periods.

-# Installation

-## AWS Account with F1 access
+# AWS Account Setup with F1 Access

 Instructions can be found <a href="https://github.com/aws/aws-fpga/blob/master/SDAccel/README.md#iss" target="_ blank">here</a>.

 If you are new to AWS, you might find it to be quite complicated.
 Here are some specific steps to get you going, though they likely need refinement.
 Be sure to correct these docs based on your experience.
   - Create a <a href="https://aws.amazon.com/free/" target="_ blank">free tier account</a> and await approval.
   - Login to your console.
-Be sure you are logging in as root, not as an AIM user.
-(Your account has no "AIM" users until you create them (which is not necessary to get going).)
+Be sure you are logging in as root, not as an IAM user.
+(Your account has no "IAM" users until you create them (which is not necessary to get going).)
   - Now, you'll need access to F1 resources (and possibly the Amazon Machine Image (AMI) for the Build Instance).
 Unless policies change, you must apply for this.
 You can try skipping ahead to confirm.
     - Under "Support" (upper left) open "Support Center".
     - Create a case.